curiositymap/Programming_Languages_Haskell/New Concepts and Theory/8_Type_Inference.md

 Just :: a -> Maybe a
 ```

--- "Just" data constructor takes a and returns "Maybe" datatype a
+-- "Just" data constructor takes a and returns "Maybe" data type a

 Q2
 ```Haskell